dannylee1020/openpo/docs/quickstart.md

 ```

 ## Basic Usage
-To call multiple models, simply add models of your choice as a list and pass it to the `completions` method.
+To call multiple models, simply add models of your choice to a list and pass it into the `completions` method.

 !!!
 Note
-    OpenPO requires provider name to be prepended to the model identifier.
+    OpenPO requires provider name to be prepended to the model identifier in `provider/model-id` format.
 Refer to the [provider section of the documentation](provider.md)
     for more information.

 ```python